Prospector (Western Australian train): Onboard facilities

 Each seat on board is in the same class.
 At every seat there is a touchscreen entertainment system with a small selection of movies, TV shows and music.
-They also offer a tray table, in-seat power (Australasian/Chinese/Argentine type only), and a foot rest.
+They also offer a tray table, in-seat AC power (Australian type only), and a foot rest.

 Food is not complimentary on board and can be bought at the buffet.
 The buffet offers a variety of items such as ham and cheese croissants, pies, muffins, soft drinks, potato chips, lollies and alcohol.

 In 2022, Wi-Fi internet access was introduced to the service.

 Rolling stock

 In 1968, Comeng, Granville were awarded a contract to build eight WAGR WCA/WCE class railcars.

 Built to take advantage of the generous loading gauge on the new line, they were the largest carriages ever built in Australia.
-They were the first trains in Australia to have at-seat catering.
+They were also the first trains in Australia to have at-seat catering.
 These held the record for the highest speed attained by an Australian train until bettered by a New South Wales XPT in September 1981.

 In December 2000, Westrail awarded a contract to United Goninan, Broadmeadow for seven Transwa WDA/WDB/WDC class railcars to replace the original railcars.

 The first entered service on 28 June 2004.
 The new railcars are capable of 200 km/h, but track conditions restrict their top speed to 160 km/h.
 Nonetheless, they further reduced journey times to 6 hours 45 minutes.

 Ridership

-The Prospector had 68,497 passengers in the year leading up to June 2022.
+The Prospector had 82,601 passengers in the year leading up to June 2025.